 3. Climb the St. Domnius Cathedral Bell Tower (Campanile)

-The St. Domnius Cathedral is a 7th century church that is regarded as the oldest Catholic cathedral in the world that is still in use as its original form.
-If you’re strolling through Split Old Town, it’s hard to miss it, as its tower rises higher than all of the other buildings.
+The St. Domnius Cathedral is a 7th-century church that is regarded as the oldest Catholic cathedral in the world that is still in use in its original form.
+If you're strolling through Split Old Town, it's hard to miss it, as its tower rises higher than all of the other buildings.

 Perhaps one of the most iconic activities in Split, a climb to the top of the bell tower on the Cathedral of Saint Domnius also offers some of the best panoramic views of the city!